jibby0/fallout-terminal-clone/README.md

 			- ncurses

-		Once the above dependencies are satisfied, simply open a terminal in the src/ directory and run: gcc FalloutTerminalU.c -lncurses -o FalloutTerminal
+		Once the above dependencies are satisfied, simply open a terminal in the source directory and run: make

 	OSX

 		Requirements:
 			Xcode Tools

-		Install nurses on OS X as described here: https://gist.github.com/cnruby/960344
+		Install ncurses on OS X as described here: https://gist.github.com/cnruby/960344

 		Once this is finished, simply open